uwe-app/website/site/docs/getting-started/integrations.md

 * [Sass][sass-example]: Compile styles using [sass][].
 * [PostCSS][postcss-example]: Compile styles using [postcss][].
 * [Tailwind w/ PostCSS][tailwind-postcss-example]: Compile styles using the [tailwind][] framework.

-## Notes

-The compiler uses certain conventions for the live reload functionality.
-One of these conventions is that all files in the `assets` folder are considered part of the chrome for the entire website so when a file changes in the `assets` folder the entire site is re-compiled including executing any hooks.
-This means that if a hook command writes to `site/assets` an infinite loop is created!
-For this reason we advise that build tool integrations always write directly to `BUILD_TARGET`.

 {{import "footer"}}